Billing for Off-Campus Study

 Study Abroad Program Charges

 For each semester, students will be billed some or all of the following charges from their study abroad program.
 All study abroad programs are different and you should check with your program for site-specific information.
-Some programs do not arrange for these goods and services and you may have to arrange them independently.
+Some programs do not arrange for all of the below (like flights) and you may have to arrange them independently.

 - program deposit*

-- visa, entry & exit taxes, passport fees
+- visa, entry and exit taxes, passport fees

 - local transportation